-In the past five years, the number of schools around the world that teach the IB system has grown by over 46 per cent, with 20 schools in Thailand alone offering the IB programme on its own as well as in conjunction with other curricula.
+In the past five years, the number of schools around the world that teach the IB system has grown by over 46 per cent, with numerous schools in Bangkok alone offering the IB programme on its own as well as in conjunction with other curricula.
 Why is it so popular?
-The reasons fall in the foundation of the teaching programme, and what it offers students above the other curricula being used in their schools.
+The reasons fall into their philosophy of learning and the foundation of the teaching programme, and the global world skills that it offers students above the other curricula being used in their schools.

 According to the International Baccalaureate Organisation (IBO), the IB programme, which covers students from 3 to 19 years in age, “centres on learners, develops effective approaches to teaching and learning, works within global contexts, helps students understand different languages and cultures, explores significant content, and develops disciplinary and interdisciplinary understanding that meets rigorous international standards”.
 For international school students, this alternative focus creates a deeper and more varied wealth of learning, creating huge scope for global learning beyond just one language, culture and structure.